 E-Typist’s solution is Virtual Legal Assistants.
-These assistants rightsize traditional staffing models to be more cost-effective, working on-demand to complete tasks (meaning firms pay only for what is done when it’s needed).
+These assistants rightsize traditional staffing models to be more cost-effective, working on-demand to complete tasks (meaning firms pay only for what is needed).

 Of all the administration Virtual Legal Assistants undertake, perhaps one of the most valuable is inbox management.
 They can monitor email, social media, web-chats and other communications, handling instant needs and triaging more important, time-sensitive matters.
 That means less buzzing and dinging for attorneys, and more time to focus on what’s most important.